-- If there are two or more children born or adopted within a short time interval, then an additional quarter of ASMD (for a total of 2 quarters of ASMD) is provided. - If both parents are faculty members, then one can have the quarter of leave and both can have a quarter of ASMD, as long as they confirm that each will have 50% or more care of the child during that time. - Ability to go part time for family issues (MOU created for each case), with ability to return to full-time position
+- If there are two or more children born or adopted within a short time interval, then an additional quarter of ASMD (for a total of 2 quarters of ASMD) is provided. - If both parents are faculty members, then one can have the quarter of leave and both can each have a quarter of ASMD, as long as they confirm that each will have 50% or more care of the child during that time. - May be eligible to go part-time for family issues (MOU to be created for each case), with option to return to full-time position